4 January 2021

 Geneva has always focused on keeping Savoy out and conquering Chablais, Gex and Faucigny.
 The difficult relationship between the bishop of Geneva and the Protestant city council after the Reformation complicated the situation.

-Vaud has never been independent until 1798.
+Vaud has never been independent until 1803.
 The area was first governed by Savoy and then by Bern (Protestant) and Fribourg (Catholic), hence the patchwork of languages and religions in this region.
+Vaud became an administrative unit in the Helvetic Republic (1798-1803) and a canton in 1803 (Mediationsakte)